AdamISZ/aut-ct/README.md

 ./autct -M request --keyset autct-830000-500000-0-2-1024.aks -P proof.txt
 ```

-This client connects to the above server and calls the `verify()` function with a binary string taken directly from the file specified with `-P` (`./proof.txt` by default), and should return with `1`.
-Errors will give negative integers instead.
+This client connects to the above server and calls the `verify()` function with a binary string taken directly from the file specified with `-P` (`./proof.txt` by default), and should return with a line starting "Resource received: ..".
+If something is wrong, for example the key image, you will see an error message describing the condition.

 In the directory `testdata` there are example pubkey files containing approximately 50K and 100K pubkeys (approx) taken from all taproot outputs on signet between blocks 85000 and 155000, which you can use to test if you like.
-The private key `373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf` is for one of those pubkeys (signet!), so if you use it, the proof should verify, and the key image you get as output from the verifier should be: `068a2b638740814678a2274f537084c0d1ef3ec46a6466b3ca0c2550ac0ebc1f80`.
+Note that these are *not* utxo set dumps, but dumps of keys that were present in that range of blocks.
+For this reason, the above naming convention (autct-N-M-a-b-c.aks) is not used.
+For these pubkey sets, the private key `373d30b06bb88d276828ac60fa4f7bc6a2d035615a1fb17342638ad2203cafcf` is for one of those pubkeys (signet!), so if you use it, the proof should verify, and the key image you get as output from the verifier should be: `068a2b638740814678a2274f537084c0d1ef3ec46a6466b3ca0c2550ac0ebc1f80` (with the default test labels).

 ## Configuring